 This SharePoint phishing scam, Google Docs phishing scams, and similar campaigns spoofing Dropbox are commonplace and are highly effective.
 They take advantage of familiarity with these collaboration services, trust in the brands, and the lack of security awareness of employees.
 These brand impersonation attacks use email formats that are identical to those used in genuine collaboration requests, including correct logos, formatting and genuine-looking links, and can be difficult for end users to identify as malicious.

-Preventing these attacks requires technological solutions to stop the messages from being delivered and links from being followed.
+Preventing these SharePoint spoofing scams requires technological solutions to stop the messages from being delivered and links from being followed.
 Standard Office 365 anti-phishing protections are not particularly effective at blocking threats such as these.
 Businesses will be better protected using a dedicated anti-phishing solution on top of Office 365.
 SpamTitan is an award-winning anti-spam and anti-phishing solution that works seamlessly with Office 365 and provides superior protection against phishing attacks.
 SpamTitan uses a wide range of innovative techniques to identify malicious emails and block them at source to prevent them from reaching end users’ inboxes.

 Security awareness training is also vitally important to condition employees to stop and think before taking any action requested in an email and to raise awareness of the use of collaboration requests in phishing campaigns.

 If you want to improve email security and better defend your organization against phishing attacks, contact the TitanHQ team today and request further information on SpamTitan.
 Product demonstrations can be arranged on request, free trials of the full product are available with full support during the trial, and a range of deployment options are available to suit the needs of your business.
+Also consider using a web filter such as WebTitan, which will block attempts to block websites used for phishing and malware distribution.